isomerpages/gb-assist/pages/solutionrepo/solution2056.md

 N.A. for non-SMEs

 #### Things to Note
-- Automatic cutting of the film at the end of the cycle
-- Rotational speed: more than 3 rpm
-- Speed adjustment (optional)
-- Integrated weighing system (optional)

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.
+=30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
 N.A.